Noise Fit, Estimation Error and a Sharpe Information Criterion: Appendix

 To see this, note first that we can do without the volatility adjustment in \cite{siegel2007performance} as increasing the sampling frequency and annualizing mean, variance and Sharpe ratio lets the variance adjustment converge to zero and the mean adjustment intact.

-Second, assume that there is one riskless asset so that $\mu_*$ and $\sigma^*$, that is mean and variance of the minimum variance portfolio in the notation of Siegel and Woodford, are zero.
+Second, assume that there is one riskless asset so that both $\mu_*$ and $\sigma^2_*$, that is mean and variance of the minimum variance portfolio in the notation of Siegel and Woodgate, equal zero.
 To be precise a riskless asset would make $\Sigma$ degenerate, but we can think of a sequence in which one asset converges to a riskless asset.

-In the limit (infinite sampling frequency, one riskless asset) we get, for the biased adjusted estimates of mean and variance, by using formula (8) in \cite{siegel2007performance}:
+In the limit (infinite sampling frequency, one riskless asset) we get, for the bias-adjusted estimates of mean and variance, by using formula (8) in \cite{siegel2007performance}: